BenJJWalker/GC-MS_Compound_Identities/README.md

 # Gas Chromatography-Mass Spectrometry: Compound Identities

-This repository contains the R code script required to allocate and then subset compound identities from GC-MS text files which were converted to `.csv`, in the paper:
+This repository contains the R code scripts required to allocate and then subset compound identities from GC-MS text files which were converted to `.csv`, in the paper:

 **Dingo scents code for age, and wild dingoes respond  to the difference.
 Animal Behaviour.**